Valerie Rusch, M.D.

 Organizations, Leadership, and Honors

-In addition to her roles at Memorial Sloan Kettering, Dr. Rusch is also involved in a number of professional organizations, serving in leadership roles.
+In addition to her roles at Memorial Sloan Kettering, Dr. Rusch is also a member of several professional organizations.
 She is the Chair of the American Board of Thoracic Surgery, the Chair of the American Joint Commission on Cancer’s Lung and Esophagus Task Force, and the Chair of the Mesothelioma Subcommittee of the International Association for the Study of Lung Cancer.
 She is also a Regent for the American College of Surgeons.

-Dr. Rusch is internationally known as an expert in thoracic surgery and oncology, but particularly for treatment and diagnosis of mesothelioma as well as research into this terrible cancer.
-Patients who have the good fortune to work with Dr. Rusch will find a compassionate, knowledgeable and expert doctor who believes in excellent patient care and doing everything possible to improve quality of life and comfort.
+Dr. Rusch is known internationally as a thoracic surgery and oncology expert.
+She is mainly known for the treatment and diagnosis of mesothelioma and research into this terrible cancer.
+Patients who have the good fortune to work with Dr. Rusch will find a compassionate, knowledgeable, and expert doctor who believes in excellent patient care.Get Your FREE Mesothelioma Packet